tanjid111/product-analysis-website/README.md

 * Custom hooks have been used as well.
 * useNavigate hook has also been used.
 * Notfound 404 page has been added as well to to handle any wrong path.
-* The website has its own title and logo
+* The website has its own title and logo.

 # Getting Started with Create React App